 David Yamada received his PhD from WISR in 2010, and his dissertation was, as he himself states, “a consolidation and assessment of my past, present, and future work” in the area of workplace bullying.
 Dr. Yamada is a tenured Professor of Law at Suffolk University in Boston .
 Indeed, he is an internationally recognized authority on the legal and policy aspects of workplace bullying, and he has drafted model legislation known as the Healthy Workplace Bill that is being introduced in state legislatures across the country.
 He is a prolific author of scholarly articles and of proposed policy and legislation on the growing problem of workplace bullying.
 He has often been interviewed by major media on problems of and possible solutions to workplace bullying.
 For example, he has appeared on MSNBC, been quoted in Newsweek,and interviewed about the health as well as the organizational and legal impacts of workplace bullying.

 Significantly, during his PhD studies at WISR, he founded the New Workplace Institute–”a multidisciplinary, non-profit research and education center devoted to the creation of healthy, productive, and socially responsible workplaces.
 The New Workplace Institute [serves] as a vehicle for engaging in research and public education on important issues related to work and employment.
 Our initial efforts will be devoted to three projects:

 • Healthy Workplace Initiative

 • Workplace Bullying Project

 • Safety Net Project”

-David is also currently in his second term as Chair of the National Executive Committee of Americans for Democratic Action , “the nation’s oldest independent liberal political organization, dedicated to individual liberty and building economic and social justice at home and abroad.”
+David also just finished his second term as Chair of the National Executive Committee of Americans for Democratic Action , “the nation’s oldest independent liberal political organization, dedicated to individual liberty and building economic and social justice at home and abroad.”